chandar-lab/crystal-gym/README.md

 ### Dependencies

-Navigate to the project directory and install dependencies:
+Navigate to the project directory and install the dependencies:

 ```bash
 cd crystal-gym